B\'ezoutians and injectivity of polynomial maps: Introduction

 \subsection{Acknowledgements}

 We thank Sri Iyengar for his support and feedback, as well as for helping the author catch a serious gap in the predecessor of this paper.
-We also thank Thomas Brazelton and Sabrina Pauli for various enlightening conversations about B\'ezoutians.
+We also thank Thomas Brazelton and Sabrina Pauli for various enlightening conversations about B\'ezoutians, and Cleto Miranda-Neto for helpful correspondence.
 The author received support from Kirsten Wickelgren's NSF CAREER grant (DMS-1552730).